For specific information regarding commitment requirements and service dates, please visit our Volunteer Services & Dates page, linked here.

 Although volunteer allowances are typically paid every other month, we can only guarantee that the allowance will come at the end of your time here as a volunteer.
 Therefore, we ask that our volunteers come to Chile with savings that they are willing to spend during the program.
 Living and travelling in a foreign country is often accompanied by unexpected costs, and we want to make sure that you have the finances to be comfortable and enjoy your time in Chile!

-No. A teaching degree and/or TESL/TEFL certification are not required to participate; however, they will certainly be considered as an asset for applicants.
+No. A teaching degree and/or TESL/TEFL certification are not required to participate; however, they will certainly be considered as assets for applicants.

-Each Volunteer Service applicant is considered based on the strength of their application.
+Each applicant is considered individually based on the strength of their application.
 Both individuals comprising a couple must merit acceptance into the program for us to consider their application as a couple, and joint placement.
 It should also be mentioned that it is nearly impossible to find families who will allow volunteer couples to live in the same roof.
 Therefore, couples who wish to volunteer together can either volunteer in the same town/area living with different families, or live “independently.”
-For more details regarding living independently, please refer to the Host Family Section of this page.

 The English Opens Doors Program’s mandate is to recruit volunteers be between the ages of 21-35.
 We recognize and appreciate that volunteers over this age limit may be highly qualified, excellent teachers.
 However, volunteers work with their head teachers in an apprentice-guide sort of role, and assume a daughter/son role in their host families; therefore, the Program is geared toward younger participants.
 Additionally, it is very important that all volunteers are comfortable with basic accommodations.